 The approach to the book was to document the working spaces of the artists and follow through to where they sold their wares, whether it was a local gallery or a highly attended annual market.
 In a country that both revers and embraces utsuwa there is no lack of beautiful and practical pieces to buy.
 And in the true sense, take home and use daily.

-The artist’s studio spaces were often small but well-considered, storage and usability a key to ensuring making enough work to sustain their lives.
+The artist’s studio spaces were often small but well-considered.
+Storage and usability was a key to ensuring making enough work to sustain their lives.
 Working hard to continually improve their practice and evolve their work, all the artists we met with were truly humble in only the way Japanese can be; and grateful that their work was considered extraordinary enough to exist in a book.
 The book is ceramic heavy, which Japan is too, but we had such a wonderful time experiencing the hot shops of glass artists in Tokyo to the smelly indigo dyes that create the most wonderful of colours.

 It was such a privilege to spend time with the artists and galleries owners who have dedicated their lives in this way.
 We only hope that capturing this moment in their careers is as exciting for them as it was for us.